openmetalio/openmetal-docs/docs/tutorials/create-site-to-site-vpn-on-bobcat.md

 > you flexibility to configure multiple local subnets in a local endpoint group
 > per IPSec site connection or multiple site connections with different local
 > subnets.
-> Current limitations require each remote endpoint group to have a single subnet.
 > Each remote endpoint group requiring its own site2site connection.

 ![west vpn button](images/vpnbobcat_images/west_vpn_service_button.png "West VPN Button")